FerhatAvdic/jekyllblog/README.md

 author: Mugabi Mwanje
 ---
 ```

-You should use this as a template for your future posts so this data is automatically added to them.

 * To see how to format text using this language, refer to the guides on https://www.markdownguide.org
 It includes a cheatsheet, basic and extended syntax.